nkh/ftl/config/ftl/etc/man/ftl.md

 The idea is to use within *ftl* what you normally use on the command line.
 New previews are simple to add.

+## Extended And Detached Viewers
+For some file types, often media types, *ftl* can show an extended view and even start a detached viewer.
+See *## MEDIA* below and '$CFG_CFG/etc/ftlrc'.

 ## Vim
 *ftl* uses the awesome _vim_, if it's not your favorite editor you can install it just for previewing (and maybe find it awesome).
 Patches for other editors are